Sam Quek: Media appearances and current work

 In May 2016, Quek appeared with her husband Tom Mairs on BBC One's game show For What It's Worth, where they won the show's jackpot of £2,500.
 A few months later, in November, she took part in the sixteenth series of I'm a Celebrity...Get Me Out of Here!
 She made it to the final four before being voted out on the penultimate day and finishing in fourth place.
 In March 2017, Quek appeared as a guest panellist on the ITV sports panel game show Play to the Whistle and BBC's A Question of Sport.
 She also took part in a celebrity edition of The Chase, and appeared alongside Greg Rusedski in Series 11 of Pointless Celebrities.

 Quek has been a presenter on sports shows, including for The NFL Show, rugby union on Channel 5, field hockey on BT Sport, and football for Channel 4 and LFC TV.
 In 2017, she became a sports columnist for the Metro newspaper, and in 2018 wrote a piece for the BBC about the challenges that women face in the media's portrayal of female athletes on and off the field.
 She also became a weekly sport columnist for the Daily Mirror newspaper.
 In August 2019, she began hosting the BBC's flagship football phone-in programme, 606, with regular pundit Robbie Savage.
 In 2020, she competed in Celebrity Masterchef, finishing as a losing finalist.

-In July 2021, it was confirmed that Quek would become a team captain on the long-running show A Question of Sport.
+In July 2021, it was confirmed that Quek would become a team captain on the long-running show Question of Sport.
 Her appointment was part of a change to the programme's line-up that saw Paddy McGuinness take over as host and Quek become the show's first permanent female captain alongside former rugby union player Ugo Monye.

 In July and August 2021, Quek was also co-anchor of BBC's Olympic Breakfast morning programme, covering the Tokyo Olympic Games alongside Dan Walker.

-In November 2021, just seven days after giving birth to her daughter, Quek recorded an episode of Who Wants to Be a Millionaire? and won £16,000 for her nominated charity, which made her the most successful contestant of the Celebrity Special edition, which also featured Harry Redknapp and Craig Charles.
+In November 2021, just seven days after giving birth to her daughter, Quek recorded an episode of Who Wants to Be a Millionaire? and won £16,000 for WellChild, which made her the most successful contestant of the Celebrity Special edition, which also featured Harry Redknapp and Craig Charles.

 In January 2022, Quek started hosting the BBC One show Morning Live with Gethin Jones.

 In February 2023, Quek was chosen to co-host the opening ceremony of the Eurovision Song Contest 2023 in Liverpool together with Ukrainian Eurovision commentator and 2017 contest co-presenter Timur Miroshnychenko.

+In October 2023, Quek appeared as a contestant on Richard Osman's House of Games.

+In June 2024, Quek released a children's nonfiction book, Roar: A celebration of Great Sporting Women, published by Allen & Unwin.

+In August 2024, it was announced that Quek would be a contestant on the twenty-second series of Strictly Come Dancing.